- Green Sea Floyds Middle & High

 - A Google Classroom for scholarship information has been created for grades 9-12.
 Interested students should join the classroom in order to see available scholarships.
 Please use the following classroom code to join: rvp1ge

-ATTENTION SENIORS! - The FAFSA application opened up on October 1, 2018.
+ATTENTION SENIORS! - The FAFSA application will open up in October.
 All students interested in financial aid for college are required to complete this form, and many colleges require that all students complete FAFSA regardless.
 The application is free to submit.
 The FAFSA is available for filing online at https://fafsa.ed.gov. *The Parent Resource Center will be open from 8:00 am to 3:30 pm Monday through Friday if you would like to come in and use the computers to file for FAFSA.*

 - To complete the Free Application for Federal Student Aid (FAFSA), you will need: